PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Batch-Inference-Pipeline.md

 ## Introduction

 In many production scenarios, long-running tasks that operate on large volumes of data are performed as *batch* operations.
 In machine learning, *batch inferencing* is used to apply a predictive model to multiple cases asynchronously - usually writing the results to a file or database.

 ![](https://docs.microsoft.com/en-us/learn/wwl-data-ai/deploy-batch-inference-pipelines-with-azure-machine-learning/media/07-02-batch.png)

-In Azure Machine Learning, you can implement batch inferencing solutions by creating a pipeline that includes a step to read the input data, load a registered model, predict labels, and write the results as its output.
+In Azure Machine Learning, you can implement batch inferencing solutions by creating a pipeline that includes a step to read the input data, load a registered model, predict labels and write the results as its output.

 ## Learning objectives